Hindy Najman: Academic career

 In January 2015, it was announced that Najman would be the next Oriel and Laing Professor of the Interpretation of Holy Scripture at the University of Oxford, in succession to John Barton.
 She took up the post on 1 July 2015, and was elected a Fellow of Oriel College, Oxford.
 She has also been Director of the Centre for the Study of the Bible at Oriel College since 2017.

 Najman was president of the British Association for Jewish Studies from 2019 to 2020.

+Awards and honors

+In 2021 a portrait of Najman painted by artist Nneka Uzoigwe was hung in the dining hall of Oriel College, Oxford.

+Personal life

+Najman is married to Paul W. Franks and they have two children.